-CSSE 490 Special Topics in Computer Science 1-4C Arranged Prereq: Permission of instructor Selected topics of current interest.
+Selected topics of current interest.
 May be repeated for credit if topic is different.

-CSSE 491 Directed Independent Studies 1-4C Arranged Prereq: Permission of instructor and department head
+CSSE 491 Directed Independent Studies 4C

+Prerequisites: Consent of instructor and department head Corequisites: There are no corequisites for this course.
 Independent study of an advanced subject not included in regularly offered courses.
 May be repeated for credit if topic or level is different.

-CSSE 492 Undergraduate Research in Computer Science 1-4C Arranged Prereq: Permission of instructor and department head
+CSSE 492 Undergraduate Research in Computer Science 4C

+Prerequisites: Consent of instructor and department head